huciupaul/Capstone-AI-Group-2/README.md

 ### Alternative clustering methods
 To compare the modularity based clustering with other, more common clustering methods, this repository implements three alternative clustering methods, 'K-Means', 'Agglomerative clustering' and 'DBSCAN'.
 Which can be found in `clustering/Alternative Clustering/Alternative clusters.py`, `clustering/Alternative Clustering/Alternative clusters agglomerative.py`, `clustering/Alternative Clustering/Alternative clusters density.py` respectively.
 These clustering methods are applied to a normalized and reduced subset to reduce computing times.
+Thesse alternative clustering methods complete requirement C2.

 ## K-Means Clustering
 - Partitions data into a user-defined number of clusters (k)